All posts by happyholistichealth

 So that you have an understanding about just why I mention them so often, this week I would like to offer you a brief explanation of what free radicals actually are and what they do, and the role antioxidants play in all this.

-Firstly it’s important to be aware that free radicals are a significant part of a process called oxidation, and that they are everywhere, not just in our bodies.
+First, it’s important to be aware that free radicals are a significant part of a process called oxidation, and that they are everywhere, not just in our bodies.
 They are responsible for the destruction of many objects in the world around us.
 They cause metals to rust, paint to fade, apples to brown, oils or meats to turn rancid, our skin to burn and coins to turn green, a process known as oxidation.
 Oxidation is a normal chemical process, and it happens right throughout nature.
 It is the interaction between oxygen molecules and the different things that they contact which damages cells and leads to the effects we can see.

 To understand how free radicals come about we need to do a quick detour into the wonderful world of Chemistry 101.

-All our cells are made up of lots of different molecules and molecules are made up of atoms.
-You might remember from school that atoms are made up of a nucleus, neutrons, protons and electrons.
 It is the electrons in the molecule that are involved in chemical reactions and they are the ones that bond atoms together to form molecules.
-They circle around the atom and form layers, or shells (forming a new layer as each one fills up) It is the number of electrons in the outermost shell that becomes important.
+They circle around the atom and form layers, or shells (forming a new layer as each one fills up).
+It is the number of electrons in the outermost shell that becomes important.
 If the shell is full up the molecule stays as it is, it is stable.
-But if the outer shell is not full then the molecule has to try to balance out that shell by either gathering or losing electrons to fill up or empty out the outer shell – it is better to lose the shell if it isn’t full.
-Another option is to share the electrons in its outer shell with another molecule that also needs extra electrons, by joining up, or bonding, so they both have full outer shells.
-Sometimes the bonds are weak and split which can leave an odd unpaired electron floating around, and this is a free radical.
+But if the outer shell is not full then the molecule has to try to balance out that shell by either gathering in or losing electrons to fill up or empty out the outer shell.
+It is better for the molecule to lose the shell if it isn’t full.

 Free radicals are unstable atoms or molecules that contain unpaired electrons.
-The ideal is to have all electrons paired so the free radical goes on an aggressive rampage to replace the missing electron by stealing an electron from another molecule.
+The ideal is to have all electrons paired so the free radical doesn’t go on an aggressive rampage to replace the missing electron by stealing an electron from another molecule.

 The free radical is such a problem because it is unstable and highly reactive, and it goes on a rampage to capture other electrons so that it can become stable again.
 It will steal the electron from the closest stable neighbouring molecule.
 That molecule then becomes a free radical itself, because it is no longer stable, and so a chain reaction occurs.
 When this process starts in a cell it creates a cascade that damages the living cell.
 It would be simple if the cell was just killed off because the body would simply produce another one, that’s an ongoing process.
 But the problem here is that free radicals damage the DNA and injure the cell instead, and this provides the start of disease.
 The cell very quickly mutates, grows abnormally and reproduces abnormally.